On this Page …

 If no response is received after the 30 day time period, the sponsor may reasonably assume that the agency has no concerns with the project.
 The Sponsor should document any non-response in their letter of submission.

 If an agency responds with "no objection," or by lack of response after the 30 day period, a Categorical Exclusion may be appropriate for the project.

 If an agency responds that it has concerns or that the project "may affect" an environmental resource, the Sponsor may need to:

-The projects listed below may may qualify for a categorical exclusion provided the project doesn't trigger any extraordinary circumstances (ref.
+Tables 6-1 and 6-2 address project types that may qualify for a categorical exclusion.
+The projects listed below may may qualify for a CATEX provided the project doesn't trigger any extraordinary circumstances (ref.
 FAA Order 5050.4, Table 6-3) that would create a requirement for an environmental assessment.
-The FAA will use the information provided in the categorical exclusion checklist, as necessary, to determine whether or not extraordinary circumstances exist.
+The FAA will use the information provided in the completed categorical exclusion checklist to determine whether or not extraordinary circumstances exist.